adir-vrd/ampatio/README.md

 Importent! this module/liberary can only be run only as root user! since linux /dev/mem can be only accessd and manipulated as root only.

-To get more info of your soc memory address look at /sys/devices/platform/soc or /proc/iomem

-## 2-Do
+## 2-Do list
-*gpio:*
 - move from importlib to pkgutil
-- add occupied and release pin functions (by recording json file in /tmp folder)
 - add functions to do buffer read & write
 - add relevant "dungen" functions

-**irb/ird: (Infra-Red Blaster/Decoder)**
+**GPIO:**
+- add occupied and release pin functions (by recording json file in /tmp folder)

+**ADC** *Analog to Digital converter spaciel pins*
+- WIP... in hope to show new & related fetures soon in this section.

+**IRB/IRD:** *Infra-Red Blaster / Decoder*
-- for now meson IR modules are removable in mainline kernel (Archlinux-AARCH64) but not implemented yet here. also need to set MUX (a.k.a.
-Alternative Function) before use. available only with "A311D, S905D3, S905X3, S922X" SOCs based boards.
-(WIP)
+  to use the Hardware IR fetures i need know how to set MUX (a.k.a.
+Alternative Function) before use. it will be avialble only for "A311D, S905D3, S905X3, S922X" SOCs based boards.

+**Serial:**
+- Hardware IIC(i2c), SPI & UART interfaces - are not yet implemented.

+*Note*
+To get more info of yours SOC memory address look at /sys/devices/platform/soc or /proc/iomem

 ## Performence
 The test is simply driving a selected Pin to on & off state a million times. which result around 3.0 Seconds, Not bad at all for the slowly snake we play with :)